Scott Huffaker: Sports car racing

 In 2019, Huffaker continued with PR1/Mathiasen Motorsports, however began competing in sports car racing rather than single seaters.
 He took on a drive in the IMSA Prototype Challenge, piloting a Ligier JS P3 alongside Mike Guasch and later Chris Archinaco.
 Huffaker claimed one podium in 2019, finishing second at Mosport behind eventual series champions Austin McCusker and Rodrigo Pflucker.
 After that race, Huffaker was nominated to take part in the Team USA Scholarship shootout at Road America, where he'd compete for the chance to race in the Formula Ford Festival and Walter Hayes Trophy events in England.
 Following the shootout, Huffaker and Josh Green were awarded the scholarship, and traveled to England to take part in the two events with Cliff Dempsey Racing.
 Huffaker began his Walter Hayes Trophy campaign with a victory in his heat race, taking advantage of a collision between leaders Joey Foster and Michael Moyers.
 He then scored a victory in his semi-final event, before claiming third in the overall final.

 In 2020, Huffaker moved to the IMSA SportsCar Championship with PR1, joining the team's LMP2 program ahead of the Grand Prix at Road Atlanta.
 Joining Simon Trummer and Patrick Kelly, the team won the pole, scored the fastest lap in the LMP2 class, and took a class victory.
 Huffaker would return to the team for the remainder of the endurance events in 2020, and scored his second series victory in the season-ending 12 Hours of Sebring.
 Huffaker returned in his endurance role in 2021, joining the team for the entire Michelin Endurance Cup.
 Huffaker was part of three podium finishes in his four races, including his second consecutive class victory at the 12 Hours of Sebring.
 The team's performance was enough to secure the Michelin Endurance Cup title.
 At the end of 2021, Huffaker traveled to Bahrain to take part in the WEC Rookie Test, where he piloted an Aston Martin Vantage GTE.
 Huffaker once again reprised his endurance role in 2022, as PR1's #52 scaled back to an endurance-only IMSA campaign.
 Alongside Mikkel Jensen and Ben Keating, Huffaker claimed his third consecutive victory at Sebring, and added another at Watkins Glen, once again scoring the Michelin Endurance Cup title in the LMP2 class.

 In 2023, Huffaker pivoted to fellow LMP2 competitor TDS Racing, joining Jensen and Steven Thomas.
 Huffaker also embarked on a double program with Kessel Racing, taking on the FIA World Endurance Championship and European Le Mans Series in a Ferrari 488 GTE.
+The trio claimed their maiden podium in the opening race of the WEC season at Sebring, although Huffaker's debut at the 24 Hours of Le Mans saw the team retire with under 100 laps completed.
+Huffaker's sole race victory of the year came in the European Le Mans Series round at Aragón.
+Ahead of 2024, Huffaker was promoted to the FIA's Gold driver categorization.